 - The Wattle Park car park will temporarily have fewer car spaces available to park your car.

 - While we’ll do our best, there will be some noise.

-To keep with news about this project, sign up for updates.
+To keep up-to-date with news about this project, sign up for updates.

 - News July 2022: Construction commencing at wonderful Wattle Park

 - News February 2022: Concept designs revealed for exciting new facilities coming to Wattle Park

 - News October 2021: Playscape and walking track plans are on the move for Wattle Park

 We’re building a new all-abilities nature playscape, a walking and running track and upgrading the picnic area at Wattle Park so that more people can get active in nature and enjoy the park for years to come.